-14.24 Example: Calculation of Zonal Gross Demand Tariff
+14.243 Example: Calculation of Zonal Demand Tariff

-Let us consider all nodes in a the same demand zone in this example
+Let us consider all nodes in a demand zone in this example 14: South Western.

-The table below shows an sexample output of the transport model comprising the node, the Peak Security and Year Round nodal marginal km of an injection at the node with a consequent withdrawal at the distributed reference node, the generation sited at the node, scaled to ensure total national generation = total national net demand and the net demand sited at the node.
+The table below shows a sample output of the transport model comprising the node, the Peak Security and Year Round marginal km of an injection at the node with a consequent withdrawal at the distributed reference node, the generation sited at the node, scaled to ensure total national generation = total national demand and the demand sited at the node.